National Lift Tower: Construction

 The building is now privately owned and has been renamed the National Lift Tower.
 Following extensive renovation and repairs, the tower was re-opened for business in October 2009.
 The tower is used by lift companies for research, development, testing and marketing.
 As well as being a resource for the lift industry, the building is also available to companies requiring tall vertical spaces, for example companies wishing to test working-at-height safety devices.

 There are six lift shafts of varying heights and speeds, including a high-speed shaft with a travel of 100 m and a theoretical maximum speed of 10 m/s.

 The tower's renovation was officially completed in July 2010.
 Further building work was planned with planning permission being sought to build a visitor's centre incorporating a 100-seater auditorium and cafe.
 However, permission for this structure was denied by Northampton Borough Council in March 2012.

 Abseiling at the tower has been going on since May 2011 with over £140,000 having been raised for charity in the period to May 2012.
 Northampton Borough Council has now granted approval for it to be used up to 24 times a year for abseiling.

 As of 2015, the tower was being used as the world's tallest drainage-testing facility.

 Local radio broadcasting

 The tower once housed a transmitter on the top of it, for broadcasting community radio station Revolution Radio on FM 96.1 MHz, which launched on 12 June 2021.
+But due to constant late rent payments were removed from the tower.